Images and Multimedia

 Learn more about how to use imagery in the IEEE Brand Identity Guidelines (PDF, 14.2 MB) within the "Imagery" section on Pages 22 and 23.

 Learn more about how to use multimedia in the IEEE Brand Identity Guidelines (PDF, 14.2 MB) within the "Multimedia" section on Page 24.

 Images Within Content

 Images used to explain content should be used sparingly to enhance the content and add to the visual interest of the page.
 If your content alone is not conveying a clear idea, you can add a graphic that may help a user to understand it better.
 An example of this may be a table, pie chart, or infographic.
 Only add graphics that directly relate to and enhance written content.
 Avoid stock photography in favor of IEEE commissioned photography or images.
-Contact the Digital & Creative Innovations Team for more information on stock image options.
+Contact the Experience Design Team for more information on stock image options.